All Episodes

 Stay with us.

-I have an interesting story I'll have for you tomorrow, LA Times today, a time of doubt for atheists.
+I have an interesting story I'll have for you tomorrow, L.A.
+Times today, a time of doubt for atheists.

-Atheists feel left out of the culture, and uh they think they need to make inroads into becoming more dominant in our culture.
+Atheists feel left out of the culture, and they think they need to make inroads into becoming more dominant in our culture.

-Ed in Scarsdale in New York.
+Ed and Scarsdale in New York.

 Welcome, sir.